Ton van Loon: Biography

-On April 1, 2010 he was promoted to Lieutenant General ahead of his April 13 assignment to the I. German/Dutch Corps as Corps Commander.
-On September 25, 2013, he handed his command over the I. German/Dutch Corps over to the German Lt Gen Volker Halbauer.
-Upon his retiremend he was awarded by Germany with the Grand Merit Cross with Star Order of Merit of the Federal Republic of Germany and he was promoted to Officer in the Order of Orange-Nassau with swords.
+On April 1, 2010, he was promoted to lieutenant general ahead of his April 13 assignment to the I. German/Dutch Corps as Corps Commander.
+On September 25, 2013, he handed his command over to the I. German/Dutch Corps over to the German Lt Gen Volker Halbauer.
+Upon his retirement, he was awarded by Germany with the Grand Merit Cross with Star Order of Merit of the Federal Republic of Germany and he was promoted to Officer in the Order of Orange-Nassau with swords.